docQodly/docs/docs/api/classFunctionsParameters.md

 Modified attribute values for an existing entity prompt automatic execution of the called ORDA data model function on the server.
 This enables result examination post-business rule application from the client application, facilitating informed decisions regarding entity saving on the server.
 :::

-**Fallback Behavior**: If the parameters are not provided or invalid, the function will handle the request with a default behavior, ensuring smooth operation even in unexpected scenarios.

 ### Parameter Specifications